 There is a presumption of capacity enshrined in s.1(2) MCA 2005 but the presumption is not a substitute for an assessment of capacity.
 Where there is proper reason to think that person may lack capacity to take their own life, it is necessary to carry out a proper assessment of their capacity.
 Such is clear both from Re Z and also Arskaya.
 What will count as a proper reason is easier to identify in practice than to address in the abstract.
 I would not go as far as to say that any expression of an intention to take one’s own life is automatically going to serve as reason to consider that the person lacks the capacity to make the decision.
 However, especially in any situation where even a partial step has been taken to put that intention into action (for instance, where the consideration is taking place in an A&E department after a person has been brought in after taking an overdose), the default position should be that a proper assessment of capacity should be carried out.

-It is also important to emphasise that the determination of capacity is on the balance of probabilities (i.e. more likely than not), and the requirement is for a ‘reasonable belief’ (on the basis of ‘reasonable steps’ having been taken to establish) that the person lacks capacity to consent to acts of care and treatment being carried out.
+It is also important to emphasise that under s.5 MCA, the requirement is for a ‘reasonable belief’ (on the basis of ‘reasonable steps’ having been taken to establish) that the person lacks capacity to consent to acts of care and treatment being carried out.
 Especially in a fast-moving situation where professionals have limited information, and in circumstances where not taking action could endanger the person’s life, the threshold for concluding that the person lacks capacity to decide whether or not to take their own life (or, by refusing medical treatment, to prevent reversal of steps they have already taken) is going to be low.
 Put another way, and using the language of Arskaya, medical professionals must make sure that they have “properly answered” the question of whether steps being taken by the person before they refrain from taking the necessary steps in relying upon the person’s decision.